spectrocloud/librarium/content/docs/06-integrations/00-generic-vm-vsphere.md

 ## Mounts

-Mount the data inside the existing configuration maps or secrets into the pod as files, where pre-and-post hooks are executed so that the data present in the configuration map or secrets can be accessed while running pre-and-post exec hooks.
+Mount the data inside the existing configuration map or secret into the pod as files, where pre-and-post hooks are executed.
+This allows the data present in the configuration map or the secrets file to be accessible while running pre-and-post exec hooks.

 <br />